yano78/HackerRank/Interview Preparation Kit/03. Dictionaries and Hashmaps/05. Count Triplets/readme.txt

 Input Format
 The first line contains two space-separated integers n and r, the size of rr and the common ratio.
-The next line contains n space-seperated integers arr[i].
+The next line contains n space-separated integers arr[i].

 Constraints
 1 <= n <= 0^5